kekse1/count.php/README.md

 reason to change this: the constants are in the global namespace, that's bad.. but as I said: maybe I'm 'upgrading' to classes, so the config could be defined in there.

-PS: Usually I've used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file..!
+Alternatively I'm thinking about a `COUNT_` prefix for all these constants, as they're defined in the global scope.. and btw.: usually I've used a `config.inc.php`, but as it's such a 'tiny' script, I decided to put everything down into just one `.php` file..!

 ##### Why not a `class`?
 Just because it ain't necessary.
 But **maybe** I'll upgrade.. not sure atm.